NITCbase/nitcbase.github.io/src/pages/buffer_stub.md

 IndLeaf::IndLeaf(int blockNum) : IndBuffer(blockNum) {}

 int IndLeaf::getEntry(void *ptr, int indexNum) {
+    unsigned char *bufferPtr;

-	// get the starting address of the buffer containing the block using getBufferPtr().
+    // get the starting address of the buffer containing the block using loadBlockAndGetBufferPtr(&bufferPtr).

+	// if loadBlockAndGetBufferPtr(&bufferPtr) != SUCCESS
+		// return the value returned by the call.

 	// if the indexNum is not in the valid range of 0-(MAX_KEYS_LEAF-1), return E_OUTOFBOUND.

-	// using offset range, copy the indexNum'th entry to memory pointed to by ptr.
+	// copy the indexNum'th Index entry in block to memory ptr(ptr can be type casted appropriately if needed).

 	// return SUCCESS.
 }

 int IndLeaf::setEntry(void *ptr, int indexNum) {
+    unsigned char *bufferPtr;

-	// get the starting address of the buffer containing the block using BlockBuffer.getBufferPtr().
+    // get the starting address of the buffer containing the block using loadBlockAndGetBufferPtr(&bufferPtr).

+	// if loadBlockAndGetBufferPtr(&bufferPtr) != SUCCESS
+		// return the value returned by the call.

 	// if the indexNum is not in the valid range of 0-(MAX_KEYS_LEAF-1), return E_OUTOFBOUND.

 	// copy the struct Index pointed by ptr to indexNum'th entry in block.